State-of-War-PostBar/Tilmi/docs/Readme.txt

 Mode 2: With invisibilities

-Convert a masking bmp to til/tmi.
+Convert a bmp to til/tmi.

 How to create unit invisibilities:
 Create an UNCOMPRESSED, 1 BIT MONORCHROME bmp image with resolution same as the srf of the map.
 For original SOW, small maps are 2048 * 2048 and large maps are 3072 * 2560.
-If using non-standard srf sizes, make the dimensions match 32 * the dimension of the map size.
+If you are using non-standard srf sizes, make the dimensions match 32 * the dimensions of the map size.
 For example, a map with size 80 * 80 would need srf and til/tmi with size 2560 * 2560.
 Make sure the dimensions of the bmp picture are multiples of 32, and no larger than 4064.
 Then fill in the pixels you want units to be invisible.
 All the visible pixels should be white.